Understanding Executive Function: What It Is and Why It Matters

 Accessible but Not Distracting: You should be able to easily add to and review your backlogs.
 They should not constantly demand or distract your attention during execution mode.

 Trusted: Perhaps most importantly, you must trust that tasks placed in your backlog won't be lost or forgotten.
-Ensuring that new tasks are properly added to one of your backlogs and adequately described and categorized helps you relax and allows your mind to stop thinking about those new tasks so that you can focus only on what is important while executing another task.
+Ensuring that new tasks are properly added to one of your backlogs, and adequately described and categorized helps you relax and allows your mind to stop thinking about those new tasks so that you can focus only on what is important while executing other tasks.

 Backlog Maintenance: The Backlog Refinement Ritual

 For instance, as you record or capture new projects or tasks throughout your day, you need to be regularly assigning them to their appropriate backlog.
-Additionally, you'll likely find that existing tasks already in your backlogs no longer make sense and require clarification, updating, or reorganization.
+Additionally, you'll likely find that older existing tasks that you previously defined in your backlogs no longer make sense after a while and require clarification, updating, or reorganization.

 Backlog maintenance can happen in two ways: